redox-os/website/content/news/this-month-260131.md

 ## RedoxFS Improvements

-- (redoxfs) Jeremy Soller delayed the deletion of an unlinked file until all open file descriptors are closed to improve POSIX anonymous file compatibility
+- (redoxfs) Jeremy Soller delayed the deletion of an unlinked file until all open file descriptors are closed to improve POSIX anonymous file and delete-on-close compatibility
 - (redoxfs) Jeremy Soller added a workaround to partially fix memory leaks

 ## Orbital Improvements